daltonkdwyer/Plntry_rccar1/Readme0_Architecture_MAIN.md

 5) Made video larger
 6) Redid the ENTIRE webrtc architecture with own signalling server (took like a year)

-Next steps:
-    Complete the WebRTC documentation
-    Fix the latency figures

 III.
 GENERAL NOTES